I see you’re trying to update your phone number…

 Did you know that changing your phone number could have a HUGE impact on your rankings for local searches if not done correctly?

 As part of your business’ NAP (name, address, phone number), the phone number you display on your website should match all other listings for your business on the Internet.
 Google considers each of these business listings, or citations, that include your NAP information as “votes” confirming the most accurate details for your business.
 If you have conflicting NAP information, then Google can easily get confused.
 The result?
 Potentially, lower rankings and less visibility for local searches.

 Did you also know that having the wrong NAP information on one citation could lead to multiple (maybe hundreds!) of incorrect business listings?
 New citation sources are popping up all the time and many scrape their data from existing sites.

 Updating Your Business Phone Number the RIGHT Way

-Maybe you already know this, and updating your phone number on your website was just your first step in the process (and what a process it is!), but allow us to help you make this step by contacting Customer Service to make this change for you.
+Maybe you already know this, and updating your phone number on your website was just your first step in the process (and what a process it is!), but allow us to help you make this step by contacting Client Support to make this change for you.
 We’ll have you up and going in no time!